dlab-berkeley/R-Fundamentals-Legacy/README.md

 * Extract the files some place convenient (i.e., Desktop)
   * if you are a Git user, simply clone this repository

-Open the [quick reference]() file to see the topics covered in this workshop series.
+Open the [learning objectives quick reference file]() to see the topics covered in this workshop series.

 # About the UC Berkeley D-Lab